Directed by David Lowell Rich

 But Whelan's in trouble, having been accosted in her home by one of Harrison's employees (Macon McCalman), who's semi-correctly identified Whelan as a conscientious woman in spite of her choice of partner; he claims that Harrison hasn't just been selling his wares to America, but to a whole host of shady customers abroad, including the North Vietnamese while we were still at war with them.
 He'd tell her more but an assassin murders him right before her eyes.
 Her confrontation with Harrison the next morning is inconclusive, but when she boards the Concorde heading to Moscow, the dead man's wife hands her all the documents that prove her husband's damning claims.
 And so Harrison, with just one option remaining to him, reprograms this morning's weapons test, giving his missile new instructions to destroy the Concorde over the Atlanitc Ocean, thus sending his dead girlfriend into the drink—no muss, no fuss, and no prison time.
 (Told you Wagner was almost playing himself.)

 That's comic-booky and silly, but I also adore the blunt directness of it.
-It's at least approaching the same level of maniac invention as Airport '77's heist plot, and it doesn't bifurcate the movie into two distinct phases that have nothing to do with one another.
+It's at least approaching the same level of maniac invention as Airport '77's heist plot, and this time it doesn't bifurcate the movie into two distinct phases that have nothing to do with one another.
 Above all, it's just cool.
 And that means, in case you didn't notice it before, that I'm badly off consensus.
 Okay, I agree that Airport '79 is the worst Airport—but only with regret.
 And whether that means it's a bad movie, full stop, well, there's a little room for an Airport to fall.
 I've often said the Airports were always the most reliable 70s disaster flicks, and Airport '79 doesn't entirely abandon that tradition.

 The small things that are wrong with it, anyway, are weaknesses across the franchise, particularly the variety-show comic relief, and in truth it's less pervasive, or at least less concentrated, than Airport 1975's own "channel surf across a dozen bad sitcoms, one of which unaccountably stars Myrna Loy" opening act.
 The most thoroughly aggravating presence is probably Walker, whose character at least walks up to the line of racist caricature (his very first line, I believe, involves presumably made-up AAVE slang in the form of the word "congeal," meaning, from context, "to comprehend; to understand").
 But I don't know what to tell you; most of it just isn't that bad, and whether I should be ashamed of it or not, I managed a small laugh with the denouement of the subplot about Martha Raye's constant anxious peeing, which is filmed funny, at least, with the utmost mock sincerity and a long push-in on the battered, wet figure as she tragically declares, "the bathroom's broken."
 The Charo cameo is neat, too: she is literally thrown off the plane and out of the movie because—and I think this is the gag—she would be too annoying, even for an Airport film.